Expat Exchange

 We asked people if they have access to good medical care in Mexico City.
 They wrote:

 "Mexico City has a wide range of healthcare services available, providing citizens with access to quality medical care.
 The city is home to numerous public and private hospitals, clinics, and healthcare centers, staffed by qualified professionals who offer a variety of treatment and prevention services.
 Mexico City also has several specialized medical centers for specific conditions, such as cancer, heart disease, or diabetes.
 Additionally, the city features pharmacies throughout where residents can purchase both generic and brand-name medications.
-The government of Mexico City is committed to providing its citizens with affordable healthcare, and as such provides many of its services free of charge or at discounted rates to those in lower-income brackets," explained one expat living in Mexico City.
+The government of Mexico City is committed to providing its citizens with affordable healthcare, and as such provides many of its services free of charge or at discounted rates to those in lower-income brackets," wrote a person living in Mexico City.

 About the Author